abdulmumeen-abdullahi/Retail-Sales-Performance-and-Profitability-Analysis/README.md

 - Discount strategies demonstrated a weak negative correlation with sales.

 ## Recommendations:
+1. Leverage the strong Sales-Profit correlation to prioritize strategies that increase overall sales.
-1. Prioritize Standard Class Shipping, focusing on the high-margin Consumer segment in California, while strategically promoting Technology products and minimizing the impact of Furniture sales.
+2. Prioritize Standard Class Shipping, focusing on the high-margin Consumer segment in California, while strategically promoting Technology products and minimizing the impact of Furniture sales.
-2. Re-evaluate discounting strategies, exploring alternative promotional methods to drive sales without significantly impacting profitability.
+3. Re-evaluate discounting strategies, exploring alternative promotional methods to drive sales without significantly impacting profitability.
-3. Conduct a thorough analysis of First Class Shipping costs and explore more cost-effective alternatives, potentially negotiating better rates for Standard Class shipments.
+4. Conduct a thorough analysis of First Class Shipping costs and explore more cost-effective alternatives, potentially negotiating better rates for Standard Class shipments.
-4. Implement predictive analytics for demand forecasting.
+5. Implement predictive analytics for demand forecasting.

 # 2. Introduction
 ## Background